pamolloy/docs-spectre-importer/docs/install/configure.md

 - A Personal Access Token
 - The URL / IP address of your Firefly III instance
-- Your Spectre / Salt Edge App Secret
+- Your Spectre / Salt Edge App Secret (select "Service" as the type)
 - Your Spectre / Salt Edge App ID

 ## Configuration location